Blessed Robert Grissold Catholic Church

 Stacks Image 5483

-Praying the Rosary in May, the Month of Our Blessed Lady - The Holy Rosary is a form of prayer which has been practiced and encouraged by saints and Popes down through the ages.
+October is the month of the Rosary - a form of prayer which has been practiced and encouraged by saints and Popes down through the ages.
 More importantly it is a prayer that has been urged by Our Blessed Lady herself.
 Mary appeared to St Dominic and instructed him to use the Rosary in combating heresy.
 In the apparitions in Lourdes in 1858, Our Lady appeared with the Rosary in her hand and recited it together with Bernadette.
 And in Fatima, in 1917, she appeared again holding the Rosary and encouraged the faithful to be diligent in praying the Rosary.
 It was at Fatima that Mary identified herself as “the Lady of the Rosary” and asked for the “Fatima prayer” to be said after each decade: “O my Jesus, forgive us our sins, save us from the fires of Hell and lead all souls to Heaven, especially those in most need of your mercy.”

 Safeguarding